PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 QNodes, hybrid computations may include QNodes as part of training deep learnings models.

-These QNode types are available to users through the :func:`~.qnode` decorator by passing the user-facing ``diff_method`` option.
-This decorator then uses the :func:`~.QNode` constructor function to create the specific type of qnode based on the device, interface, and quantum function.
-If ``diff_method`` option is not provided, the QNode constructor function attempts to determine the ``"best"`` differentiation method, based on the available device and interface.
+Users don't typically instantiate QNodes directly---instead, the :func:`~.qnode` decorator or :func:`~.QNode` constructor function automates the process of creating a QNode from a provided quantum function and device.
+The constructor attempts to determine the ``"best"`` QNode subclass/differentiation method for the provided device and interface.
+For more fine-grained control, the differentiation method can be specified directly via the ``diff_method`` option.

 A common representation of quantum circuits is by creating a `Directed Acyclic Graph (DAG)